asyncPranav/Obsidian/Java doubts/Doubt 18 - Class cast exception.md

 🔴 **Casting `Super` to `Sub` directly is invalid unless the object was originally a `Sub` instance.**
 🔵 **Always use `instanceof` to check before downcasting.**

-Would you like a more interactive example to test this in a program? 🚀